UTSAVS26/PyVerse/Beginner_Projects/Calculator_App/README.md

 The calculator window will appear, and you can start performing calculations.

-## 📢 How to Use
+How to Use:

-- Click on the number buttons to input numbers
+- Click on the number buttons to input numbers.
-- Use the operator buttons (+, -, *, /) for basic arithmetic operations
+- Use the operator buttons (+, -, *, /) for basic arithmetic operations.
-- For scientific functions (sin, cos, tan, sqrt, log, exp), first enter a number and then click the function button
+- For scientific functions (sin, cos, tan, sqrt, log, exp), first enter a number and then click the function button.
-- Press '=' to evaluate the expression
+- Press '=' to evaluate the expression.
-- Press 'C' to clear the display
+- Press 'C' to clear the display.

-## 📚 Customization
+### 📢 **Conclusion**

-The calculator uses a custom color scheme and styling.
-You can modify the colors and styles in the `create_style()` method of the `ScientificCalculatorGUI` class.
+This Scientific Calculator with Modern GUI provides a user-friendly interface for performing both basic and advanced mathematical calculations.
+Its sleek design and error handling make it suitable for students, professionals, and anyone in need of a reliable calculator application.
+The project demonstrates the capability of Python and Tkinter in creating functional and visually appealing desktop applications.

 ### ✒️ **Your Signature**